BUCANL/SDC-LOSSLESS/_episodes/05-submit.md

 2. If your context configuration file is not already loaded, click `| Load context config |` and load the context configuration file you saved in step 3 above.

 3. If your batch configuration files are not already loaded, click `| Load batch config |` and then click `| Batch configuration file |` on the pop-up window.
 The configuration files we want to select for the Face13 data are in the `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch` folder.
 You want to select the seven files that are named 'c01-c05'.

+    > ## Editing Config Files in a History Template Batch
+    > If you have made any changes to the context config or batch config files, make sure you press enter or click off of the current field.
+This will ensure any changes you have made are saved.
+    >
+    >{: .source}
+    {: .callout}

 4. Click `| History file |` and load all the scripts (s01-s05) corresponding to each of the batch configuration files (c01-c05).
 These scripts are located in the `derivatives/BIDS-Lossless-EEG/code/scripts/` directory.